piyushravi/CS101-Project/README.md

 We plan on increasing the scope of the code by incorporating auto generated emails 10 minutes before the shuttle time, we were able to get that part to work on a smaller scale, though the Id entered in the table of SQL wasn't directly usable.
 We made a small mass emailer which can be emailed to anyone requiring the prototype, till the time it is incorporated with the scheduler.
-For proper functioning, the python file has to be stored in the cgi-bin folder while the html file in the programs folder under XAMPP after being downloaded, when in running condition. https://www.apachefriends.org/download.html  - XAMPP can be downloaded here
+For proper functioning, the python file has to be stored in the cgi-bin folder while the html file in the programs folder under XAMPP after being downloaded, when in running condition. https://www.apachefriends.org/download.html  - XAMPP can be downloaded here This code works on safari browser on mac, it runs under local host web address.
+Rest is like a normal applcation.